slzhong/RubiksCube/README.md

 # RubiksCube

-It is now only a rubiks cube.
+It is now only a Rubik's cube.

 demo: <http://www.slzhong.cn/rubiks/>